meteora-digital/tween/README.md

 | function | A function that returns the current value | (value) => console.log(value); |
 | duration | A length of time in milliseconds | 300 |

-The tween method will load the controller with a new task, it can only have one task at a time.

 ###### Note this function uses rounding to stop the function from looping continuously without any visual changes, therefore is is best to use whole numbers for situations like the example below.